jlivet123/hero-mind-manual/heromind_manual.md

 ### Lists Module: Organizing Your Interests

 Lists bring structure to the overwhelming and turn aspirations into organized, trackable collections.
-Simple but powerful, they help you see progress and maintain motivation across every area of your life.
+Simple but powerful, they help you see progress and maintain motivation across every area of your life—from simple collections to complex goal tracking.

-Lists are a deceptively powerful tool for organizing every aspect of your life—from simple collections to complex goal tracking.
-They provide structure for your aspirations, making the overwhelming feel manageable.

 **What You Can Track**